Regulations of the Finnish Financial Ombudsman Service (FINE)

 - Section II examines travel insurance issues as well as general liability and legal expense insurance issues in cases where the policyholder, the insured or the injured party is deemed to be a consumer.

-The Insurance Executive Committee will appoint the Chairpersons of the Complaints Board and the Sections as well as the Members with their Deputies.
-The Executive Committee will appoint the Members of Sections I, II and III among the candidates proposed by the Finnish Competition and Consumer Authority and Finance Finland (FFI).
-The Executive Committee will appoint the Members of Section IV among the candidates proposed by Finance Finland, the Federation of Finnish Enterprises, the Confederation of Finnish Industries EK and the Federation of Finnish Commerce, while the Deputy Member candidates are proposed by Finance Finland, the Association of Finnish Lawyers, the Helsinki District Court and the Central Chamber of Commerce.
+The FINE Executive Committee will appoint the Chairpersons of the Complaints Board and the Sections as well as the Members with their Deputies.
+The Executive Committee will appoint the Members of Sections I, II and III among the candidates proposed by the Finnish Competition and Consumer Authority and Finance Finland.
+The Executive Committee will appoint the Members of Section IV among the candidates proposed by Finance Finland, the Federation of Finnish Enterprises, the Confederation of Finnish Industries EK and the Federation of Finnish Commerce, while Deputy Member candidates are proposed by Finance Finland, the Association of Finnish Lawyers, the District Court of Helsinki and the Central Chamber of Commerce.
 The additional Members and their Deputies will be appointed among the candidates nominated by the Finnish Freight Forwarders’ Association and the Finnish Association of Consulting Firms SKOL.
 The Executive Committee will appoint the Members of Section V among the candidates nominated by the Ministry of Social Affairs and Health, Pharma Industry Finland PIF and Finance Finland.

 Simplified procedure at the Complaints Boards

 The Complaints Boards can apply a simplified procedure to issues that have an established resolution practice or are unambiguous in terms of the application of the law or contractual terms.